azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL step-by-step - Intelligent analytics.md

     ![In Solution Explorer, the sub-menu for ChatMessageSentimentProcessorFunction displays, with Publish... selected.](media/vs-publish-function-menu.png "Solution Explorer")

-2. In the Publish dialog, select **Select Existing** beneath Azure App Service as the publish target.
+2. In the Publish dialog, choose **Select Existing** beneath Azure App Service as the publish target.

     ![In the Publish dialog box, select existing Azure App Service.](media/2019-11-16-13-22-55.png "Publish dialog box")